 There are times in the life of a WordPress site when doing a content export and import is necessary.
 In this post I’ll look at: When you would need to export and import content.
 What content you can export and import.
 What tools, plugins and services you can use.
 What issues you might run into,… Continue Reading How To Export And Import Content On Your WordPress Site

+Updated 30 May 2018.
 Do you run a large WordPress blog?
 You will probably have split your content into different categories.
 Perhaps you have your category list in a sidebar or in a dropdown menu.
-When a visitor views each category page they’ll normally see a list of the posts in that category, with the newest at the top.… Continue Reading How To Add Custom Content To WordPress Category Archives
+When a visitor views each category page they’ll normally see a list of the posts in that category, with the… Continue Reading How To Add Custom Content To WordPress Category Archives

 It’s been three months since I last looked at the WordPress Gutenberg editor, so I thought it was time to revisit.
 The last version I tried was version 0.4.
 It’s moved on quite a bit since then.
 We’re now on to version 1.4.
 What’s new in Gutenberg?
 Here are some of the changes I’ve noticed… Continue Reading The Evolution Of Gutenberg – Has It Improved?